This formulary has been developed and reviewed by the NHS Somerset Medicines Management team, in liaison with Secondary Care NHS Trusts.

 There are often cost-effective alternatives to pharmaceutical specials, including crushing tablets or prescribing licensed liquid preparations of similar medicines.
 Guidance on the use of pharmaceutical ‘specials’ is available on the Medicines Management website.
 Prescribers may also contact the Prescribing & Medicines Management Team with any queries.

 By rationalising the choice of drugs prescribed in Primary Care through adoption of the formulary and by improving liaison with Secondary Care, it is hoped that prescribing across the Somerset health community can become more rational, cost-effective and seamless.
-In further support of this objective, the Out of Hours formulary is reproduced as an appendix to this document, and the Palliative Care handbook can be found here.

 NHS Somerset Medicines Management Team